 Cassandra Clare’s The Mortal Instruments: City of Bones is a young adult fiction that became a New York Times bestseller upon its release; however, the film adaptation (which made an attempt to capture the Twilight Saga box office magic) was an epic fail.

 I love and will always love Young Adult (YA) novels including The Mortal Instruments series.
 YA novels are just unique and out of this world.
-Though there are times that it seems cliché or repetitive due to the presence of vampire, werewolf or wizard (or all), I have to admit it’s still interesting.
+Though there are times that it seems cliché or repetitive due to the presence of a vampire, werewolf or wizard (or all), I have to admit it’s still interesting.

 These supernatural characters dominate the pop culture which I doubt would be forgotten.
 As long as the story is different from the previously released books, people will embrace it.
-However, adapting the book into film is another story.
+However, adapting the book into a film is another story.

 Let’s start with “The Mortal Instruments: City of Bones” film, shall we?

 Take note, this is the first time I watched the film before reading the book.
 I prefer reading the book first because I love the excitement and anticipation.
 But this time, I’m glad I watched the film because I was disappointed with it that I decided to read the book.

 Going back to the film, I watched it with pure innocence.
-I do know that they had to create shorter version of the book; however, I felt that they cut many scenes from the book leaving some things unexplained and an impression that they were in a hurry.
-Not to mention, the lines and humor just passed by.
+I do know that they had to create a shorter version of the book; however, I felt that they cut many scenes from the book leaving some things unexplained and an impression that they were in a hurry.
+Not to mention, the lines and humour just passed by.

 I like the actors and I think they did a great job portraying their roles.
 But the lines did not seem right.
 Plus, the marks or runes were just too dark as if they used Pentel Pens.
 The scene at the greenhouse, it was magical but too cheesy.
 Lastly is the Institute.
 Come on!
 Hogwarts alert!
 But there are two other things I liked aside from the actors.
 The fighting scenes were good and the demons were scary and gory.